-Although it can be done at any time of the year, the best season for Annapurna Circuit Trekking is during autumn (September to November) and spring (March-May).
+Although you can do it at any time of the year, the best season for Annapurna Circuit Trekking is during autumn (September to November) and spring (March-May).
 During these seasons, the weather and temperature are just perfect for trekking.
 Days are bright and sunny with clear blue skies.
 Thus, you can enjoy some excellent views of the Annapurnas and Dhaulagiri peaks.

-Be aware that even though it is not monsoon season, the weather will still be warmer and humid in the lower regions and you may face some unforeseen rainfall.
-Along with that, it will much cooler at a higher altitude (above 3500m).
-Hence, it is recommended to carry warm gear to tackle the cold in higher elevation.
+Be aware that even though it is not monsoon season, the weather will still be warmer and humid in the lower regions, and you may face some unforeseen rainfall.
+It will also be much more relaxed at a higher altitude (above 3500m).
+Hence, it is recommended to carry warm gear to tackle the cold at higher elevations.

-The Annapurna Circuit trek is a moderately challenging trek in Nepal.
+The Annapurna Circuit trek is moderately challenging in Nepal.
 That doesn’t mean that you have to be a professional athlete or experienced hiker to do this trek.
-If you are physically fit and possess sound health, you conquer this trek.
-You must enough acclimatization and rest days before heading towards higher elevation.
+You conquer this trek if you are physically fit and possess sound health.
+It would help if you had enough acclimatization and rest days before heading towards a higher elevation.

 In the Annapurna Round Trek, you will hike through different terrain ranging from tropical grassland to snowy alpine terrains.
-The trail is full of rock steps, steep ascents, and descents full of loose rocks, and rivers crossing the trail in the most unexpected places just to name a few.
-Furthermore, as you start getting to the higher altitude, the trek will get much harder.
+The trail is full of rock steps, steep ascents, and descents full of loose rocks and rivers crossing the trail in the most unexpected places, to name a few.
+Furthermore, the trek will get much more complicated as you get to a higher altitude.
 So, take proper acclimatization and rest days.

 Is there are risk of getting altitude sickness?

-Since Annapurna Circuit is a high altitude trekking that starts from the altitude of 1000m taking you all the way up to 5416m at Thorong La Pass, there is definitely a risk of getting altitude sickness.
-Different people react differently to the altitude, no matter how fit or experienced hiker they are.
+Since Annapurna Circuit is a high altitude trekking that starts from 1000m taking you up to 5416m at Thorong La Pass, there is a risk of getting altitude sickness.
+Different people react differently to the altitude, no matter how fit or experienced hikers they are.

-Thus, you must learn about the altitude sickness and what are its symptoms before hitting the trail.
-I recommend you consult with your local travel medicine specialist about the altitude sickness or browse online, or attend one of the lectures organized in Kathmandu.
-Furthermore, keep yourself hydrated and take enough acclimatization and rest days to adjust with the altitude.
+Thus, it would help if you learned about altitude sickness and what are its symptoms before hitting the trail.
+I recommend you consult with your local travel medicine specialist about altitude sickness, browse online, or attend one of the lectures organized in Kathmandu.
+Furthermore, keep yourself hydrated and take enough acclimatization and rest days to adjust to the altitude.

 What is the accommodation in Annapurna Circuit Trek like?

 Round Annapurna Trek is a famous teahouse trek in Nepal.
 So, finding accommodation along the trail won’t be a problem.
-However, if you are trekking during the peak season, pre-booking is recommended.
+However, pre-booking is recommended if you trek during the peak season.

-Generally, the rooms in the teahouses are pretty basic which comes with shared bathrooms.
-You will be provided with a blanket but you may want to bring your own sleeping bag as the nights can get very chilly and there is no heating system in the rooms.
-Plus, you must have food at the same lodge otherwise you will not get the room.
+Generally, the rooms in the teahouses are pretty basic and come with shared bathrooms.
+We will provide you with a blanket, but you may want to bring your sleeping bag as the nights can get very chilly and there is no heating system in the rooms.
+Plus, you must have food at the same lodge.
+Otherwise, you will not get the room.

 How much money do I need?

 2000 NPR (approx. US$20) per day should be fine for covering your room and three basic meals per day.
-If you want to splurge a bit more and buy some additional snickers bars, have a continental meal for dinner or drink heaps of hot chocolate, then think of spending up to 3000 NPR per day ($30).
+If you want to splurge a bit more and buy some additional snickers bars, have a continental meal for dinner, or drink hot chocolate, then think of spending up to 3000 NPR per day ($30).

 - room for three – 350 NPR